SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-jenkins.md

 ## Installation
 1. [Install the SonarScanner for Jenkins via the Jenkins Update Center](https://plugins.jenkins.io/sonar).
 1. Configure your SonarQube server(s)
-   * Log into Jenkins as an administrator and go to Manage Jenkins > Configure System:
+   * Log into Jenkins as an administrator and go to Manage Jenkins > Configure System
    * Scroll down to the SonarQube configuration section, click on Add SonarQube, and add the values you're prompted for.
+   * The server authentication token should be created as a 'Secret Text' credential

 ## Analyzing a .NET solution
 **Global Configuration**